Payments Developer Guide

 Compliance

 Accepting payments from a country other than your own requires that you observe the processing rules and practices of the payment systems in that country.
-The following list describes areas of compliance that are especially important.
+This list describes areas of compliance that are especially important:

 • Merchant descriptor requirements—A merchant descriptor communicates merchant information to customers to remind them of the circumstances that triggered a payment.
 Merchant descriptors reduce the possibility of a chargeback.
 Accordingly, the merchant descriptor displayed on a customer’s statement should be a close match to the name on your website.
 It is not good practice to consolidate multiple websites into a single merchant account and use a generic descriptor that more-or-less covers all offerings.